viny1ic/CEH_v11_ilabs/scanning/README.md

     nmap -D RND:10 [Target IP Address]

     The IP address decoy technique refers to generating or manually specifying IP addresses of the decoys to evade IDS/firewall.
 This technique makes it difficult for the IDS/firewall to determine which IP address was actually scanning the network and which IP addresses were decoys.
 By using this command, Nmap automatically generates a random number of decoys for the scan and randomly positions the real IP address between the decoy IP addresses.

+## 5. SCANNING USING METASPLOIT
+    USE THE SCANNER MODULE OF METASPLOIT